camoto-project/gamecodejs/README.md

     considerably.
 If you're not sure, `arc-grp-build.js` is a good starting point as it is fairly simple.

- 2. Edit the main `index.js` and add a `require()` statement for your new file.
+ 2. Edit `formats/index.js` and add a line for your new file.

- 3. Make a folder in `test/` for your new format and populate it with files similar to the other formats.
-The tests work by creating a standard archive file with some preset files in it, and comparing the result to what is inside this folder.

-    You can either create these archives by hand, with another utility, or if you are confident that your code is correct, from the code itself.
-This is done by setting an environment variable when running the tests, which will cause the archive file produced by your code to be saved to a temporary file in the current directory:

-        SAVE_FAILED_TEST=1 npm test
-        mv error1.bin test/exe-myformat/default.bin

-If your archive format has any sort of compression or encryption, these algorithms should go into the `gamecomp` project instead.
-This is to make it easier to reuse the algorithms, as many of them (particularly the compression ones) are used amongst many unrelated archive formats.
-All the `gamecomp` algorithms are available to be used by any archive format in this library.
+If your file format has any sort of compression or encryption, these algorithms should go into the [gamecompjs](https://github.com/Malvineous/gamecompjs) project instead.
+This is to make it easier to reuse the algorithms, as many of them (particularly the compression ones) are used amongst many unrelated file formats.
+All the gamecompjs algorithms are available to be used by any format in this library.

 During development you can test your code like this:

     # Read a sample song and list its details, with debug messages on
-    $ DEBUG='gamecode:*' ./bin/gamemus open -f mus-myformat example.dat list
+    $ DEBUG='gamecode:*' ./bin/gamecode open -f exe-myformat example.exe list

     # Make sure the format is identified correctly or if not why not
-    $ DEBUG='gamecode:*' ./bin/gamemus identify example.dat
+    $ DEBUG='gamecode:*' ./bin/gamecode identify example.exe

 If you use `debug()` rather than `console.log()` in your code then these messages can be left in for future diagnosis as they will only appear when the